Jackalopalen/Audioshield-PlayMusic/README.md

 A Proxy server for Audioshield that replaces Soundcloud support with Play Music support.
 This is based off the concept of Audioshield-Tubifier by reddit user -olli-.

+(This has been fixed and confirmed working by Jackalopalen on Dec 31, 2017)

 ## Setting up Account

 Your google account is under the restrictions of the [Node.js unofficial Play Music API](https://github.com/jamon/playmusic) I used.